boegel/easybuild-wiki/6th-EasyBuild-hackathon.md

 * Jens Timmerman (HPC-UGent, Belgium; EasyBuild developer)
 * Aaron Zauner (azet.org, Austria; EasyBuild user and contributor)

+## Topics

+Attendees are free to work on what they want, but a couple of topics of interest are typically attached to each hackathon.
+The intention is to have discussions on these topics, and that some attendees work on these issues:

+* improve integration between Lmod and EasyBuild (Robert, the main/only Lmod developer will be there too)
+* how we can further improve/automate the testing of EasyBuild (ad incoming PRs)
+* getting rid of Python 2.4 support, moving on to Python 2.6, supporting Python 3.x
+* outlook to EasyBuild v2.0: getting rid of deprecated behavior
+  * no more Python 2.4 support (move on to only Python 2.6 or more recent 2.x)
+  * no more old-style configuration files
+  * extra_options return type (should be dict instead of list of tuples)

 ## Agenda

 _(initial agenda, subject to change)_